article

 Network security engineerConfig explanations, firewall-rule review, troubleshooting hypothesesNetwork design, routing/firewall context, rollback planning, outage risk

-RoleMath's AI panels show the same pattern.
-For the shared security-operations sample, the linked Claude usage context is 23.90% augmentation-labeled and 76.10% automation-labeled; for Network Security Engineer, it is 36.25% augmentation-labeled and 63.75% automation-labeled.
+RoleMath's AI-usage context show the same pattern.
+For the shared security-operations sample, the linked Claude usage context is roughly 24% augmentation-style and 76% automation-style usage; for Network Security Engineer, it is roughly 36% augmentation-style and 64% automation-style usage.
 Those labels describe usage context.
 They are not demand, not job loss, not a hiring forecast, and not a personal score.

 Current employer-language snapshot